-As the mercury drops, it is a good to review some best practices when it comes to jump starting heavy-duty vehicles.
+As the mercury drops, it is good to review some best practices when it comes to jump starting heavy-duty vehicles and construction equipment.
 This is a topic that keeps our Tech Service lines buzzing at this time of year.

-Here are 7 tips to remember for Heavy-Duty Jump-Starting Success:
+Here are seven tips to remember for Heavy-Duty Jump-Starting Success:

-- Take care of your jump-starter and it will take care of you.
-Keep it charged, especially during extreme temperatures, which are always hardest on batteries.
+- Take care of your jump starter and it will take care of you.
+Keep it charged, especially during extreme temperatures, which are always the hardest on batteries.
 Also, if you can store it at a temperature above 50˚F during the winter months, it will perform better.